fishtree-attempt/simple-linear-regression-public-health/episodes/06-fitAndAssumptionSLR.md

 ### 4. Independent errors
 This assumption states that the residuals must be independent of one another.
 This assumption is violated when observations are not a random sample of the population, i.e. when observations are non-independent.
 Two common types of non-independence, and their common solutions, are:

-* Observations in our data can be grouped.
+1. Observations in our data can be grouped.
 For example, participants in a national health survey can be grouped by their region of residence.
 Therefore, observations from individuals from the same region will be non-independent.
 As a result, the residuals will also not be independent.

-If there are a few levels in our grouping variable (say, less than 6) then we might choose to include the grouping variable as an explanatory variable in our model.
+**Common solution:** If there are a few levels in our grouping variable (say, less than 6) then we might choose to include the grouping variable as an explanatory variable in our model.
 If the grouping variable has more levels, we may choose to include the variable as a random effect, a component of mixed effect models (not discussed here).

-* Our data contains repeated measurements on the same individuals.
+2. Our data contains repeated measurements on the same individuals.
 For example, we measure individual's weights four times over the course of a year.
 Here our data contains four non-independent observations per individual.
 As a result, the residuals will also not be independent.

-This can be overcome using random effects, which are a component of mixed effects models (not discussed here).
+**Common solution:** This can be overcome using random effects, which are a component of mixed effects models (not discussed here).

 >## Exercise
 > In which of the following scenarios would the independent errors assumption likely be violated?
 >
 > A) We are modeling the effect of a fitness program on people's fitness level.
 Our data consists of weekly fitness measurements on the same group of individuals.
 > B) We are modeling the effect of dementia prevention treatments on life expectancy, with each participant  coming from one of five care homes.
-Our data consists of life expectancy, whether an individual was on a dementia prevention treatment and the care home that the individual was in.
+Our data consists of: life expectancy, whether an individual was on a dementia prevention treatment and the care home that the individual was in.
 > C) We are modeling the effect of income on home size in a random sample of the adult UK population.
 >
 > > ## Solution